isomorphic-git/isomorphic-git/README.md

 We use Facebook's [Jest](https://jestjs.io) for testing, which make doing TDD fast and fun, but we also used custom hacks so that the same tests will also run in the browser using [Jasmine](https://jasmine.github.io/) via [Karma](https://karma-runner.github.io).
-We even have our own [karma plugin](https://github.com/isomorphic-git/karma-git-http-server-middleware) for serving git repository test fixtures!
+We even have our own [mock server](https://github.com/isomorphic-git/git-http-mock-server) for serving git repository test fixtures!

 You'll need [Node.js](https://nodejs.org) installed, but everything else is a devDependency.